luigisaetta/mcp-oci-integration/configure_select_ai.md

 /
 ```

 Create a **Select AI profile**.
-Execute the following procedure, again with your data
+Execute the following procedure, again with your data.
+(put the list of the object in the schema you need to make visible to Select AI)

 ```
 BEGIN